oscarfonts/gs-publisher/README.rst

 * The workspace name,
 * The datastore name,
-* Some table names.
+* Some table (layer) names.

 And, if the datastore has to be created:

-* The database connection parameters
+* The database connection parameters, provided as a properties file.

-The workspace and datastore are created if they don't already exist.
+The workspace and datastore will be created if they don't exist.

 Supported databases are:

 * PostGIS
-* Oracle Spatial (add ojdbc7.jar driver from Oracle to classpath)
+* Oracle Spatial (add propietary Oracle ojdbc7.jar driver to your classpath)
 * H2

 Usage